rr326/waboardsailing/content/pages/contributing.md

 It would be much easier for me if all contributors would spend a little time and learn Markdown.
 But you don't have to.
 If you send me a plain text file, I will manually import it into Markdown.

+[Dillinger](https://dillinger.io) is apparently a good WYSIWYG Markdown editor you can use.
+Note - it will NOT be able to process the meta data and create the table at the top of the site page.
+You'll just have to wait til I publish it for that.

 If you are a developer you are welcome to submit PRs: [github](https://github.com/rr326/waboardsailing).

 ## How To

 This website uses a website builder call [Pelican](https://getpelican.com).
-It uses Markdown, with some "meta data" at the top, and with a custom theme that I built.
+It uses Markdown, with some "metadata" at the top, and with a custom theme that I built.
 Below is an example of the Markdown for the Magnusson page.